Frequently Asked Questions

 This depends on the tuition and fees set by the state and college for the upcoming semester.
 It also depends on which classes you need and if you have appropriate transferrable credits.

-You may submit a request in writing to the Clinical Placement Director.
+You may submit a request in writing to the Clinical Placement Coordinator.
 However, you are not guaranteed placement at that site.

-Graduates of the Medical Interpreting Programs are eligible to sit for the respective national certification exams.
+Graduates of all Allied Health Programs are eligible to take the national certification exam specific to their area of completion.

 Yes.
 It is a requirement for the Patient Care Technician Program.
 This training is optional, but strongly recommended, for Medical Assistants.